 These are most important of all other accessories on a power rack.
 Safety pins should always be adjustable and movable throughout the entire length of the front uprights on the weight racks so that you could efficiently and safely perform floor presses, bench presses or reverse pushups.

 Mandatorily check for quality and the “tensile strength of the pins” to be assured of their capability in safely catching the weight that you’re going to lift.

-And finally, some awesomely useful accessories and add-ons that you can opt for to up your power training level on the rack could be:
+And finally, some awesomely useful accessories and add-ons that you can opt for to up your power training level on the power racks could be:

 8. Anchor Holes

-If you plan to do kipping pullups or to use a standard Olympic barbell, or even attaching a dip station, it is mandatory for you to get a rack that comes with the anchor holes to get these jobs done.
+If you plan to do kipping pull ups or to use a standard Olympic barbell, or even attaching a dip station, it is mandatory for you to get a power rack that comes with the anchor holes to get these jobs done.

-Anchor holes anchor the rack to the base or foundation, or to the lifting platform that you plan on using, to prevent the structure from wobbling or rattling during workouts.
+Anchor holes anchor the power cage to the base or foundation, or to the lifting platform that you plan on using, to prevent the structure from wobbling or rattling during workouts.

 It is especially important when you’re doing extreme chin-ups or pull-ups.
 It ensures the safety and security of the structure.